Skip to main content

 4. Explore Whitchurch including Whitchurch Silk Mill

 Surrounded by picturesque countryside and sweeping chalk downland, this charming town contains many notable buildings, including historic Whitchurch Silk Mill.
 Watch the looms and waterwheel in operation, see various exhibitions and visit the café of Britain’s only working Silk Mill that is still operating in its original building.
 The waters of the River Test have provided the silk mill with its power for over 200 years.
 Tickets for under-fives are free.
-Discover more of Whitchurch, by taking a walk and explore the independant shops.
+Discover more of Whitchurch, by taking a walk and explore the independent shops.
 It is easily reached off the A34 (south) and M3 from Winchester, A34 (north) and M4 from Newbury and the A303 from the southwest.

 Find out more about Whitchurch Silk Mill